chapinhall/empec/README.md

 * /*\\ -- this is used to invite users to alter or add to the code.
 Examples include diagnostics where some local information can be provided, or titling or explanation of figures to describe the patterns seen in the user's own data.
 Efforts have been made to ensure that the code is structured to allow for multiple users to contribute to a common codebase (e.g. by using conditional statements that select the appropriate figure title based on the `my_output_tag` value relevant to the local context), but for cases where larger deviation is required (e.g. where the codebase is modified to focus on a different public program requiring different data development) we recommend "forking" this repository for parallel development.

 # Updating the Estimates
-When the CPS basic monthly file is released:
+To update with new CPS basic monthly file:

 1. Go to [IPUMS CPS](https://cps.ipums.org/cps/) website
 2. Log in and click "My Data"